 About

 Hugh had the desire to become a chef from a young age.
 He began sharpening his knives as an Apprentice Chef with the Rockpool Group at the age of 16, learning and developing his fundamental culinary skills.
+Two years later, he joined the kitchen team at Vue de monde.

 At the age of 20, he was awarded the coveted 2016 Gault Millau Young Chef of the Year Award, which took him across the globe and provided him with the opportunity to stage at several three Michelin Star restaurants in Paris.